Get in touch! We are available 24/7.

-However, marketing experts frequently overlook the process of tracking telephone calls generated by these landing pages.
-In other words, brands can miss out on crucial data by mistakenly dismissing many phone leads.
+However, marketing experts frequently overlook the process of tracking telephone calls generated by these landing pages and end up missing out on crucial data and mistakenly dismissing many phone leads.

 Today, clicks get the marketers’ attention, while inbound calls offer much more real value.
-Optimizing your landing pages for call conversions can help you bring in more high-intent clients, convert more leads, and increase your revenue.
+Optimizing your landing pages with the help of call tracking software for call conversions can help you bring in more high-intent clients, convert more leads, and increase your revenue

 Why Do Companies Undervalue Call Tracking Metrics?

 Perception is one reason.
 Many marketers can be so focused on other online metrics that the idea of using a telephone call tracker never occurs to them or is perceived as “old-fashioned.”
-Businesses are more inclined to measure click rates and website heatmaps without realizing that their call metrics might be just as—if not more—valuable.
+Businesses are more inclined to measure click rates and rely on website heatmaps without realizing that their call tracking metrics might be just as — if not more — valuable.

-If a company makes assumptions instead of analyzing and tracking incoming calls, they risk investing in the wrong marketing efforts to boost call volume and bring in more quality leads.
+If a company makes assumptions instead of analyzing and tracking incoming calls, it risks investing in the wrong marketing efforts unable to boost call volume, offer more call tracking data, and bring in more quality leads.

 The Best Marketing Channels for Call Tracking Online